CERT-Polska/karton/docs/task_headers_payloads.rst

 Persistent payload
 ------------------

 Part of payload that is propagated to the whole task subtree.
-The common use-case is to keep information related not with single artifact but the whole analysis, so they're available everywhere even if not explicitly passed by the Kartonik.
+The common use-case is to keep information related not with single artifact but the whole analysis, so they're available everywhere even if not explicitly passed by the Karton Service.

 .. code-block:: python